Vosges Keuperian coal mining basin: The 1940s

 In 1941, the glassworks of Gironcourt-sur-Vraine faced a coal shortage for its gas generator and resorted to reusing coal from some waste heaps.
 The Gemmelaincourt mine was reopened in August 1942.
 In 1943, monthly production ranged between 500 and 550 tons, employing around fifty miners.
 By February 1946, the Gemmelaincourt mine was producing 1,800 tons per month, employing 135 workers, including 33 German prisoners of war.
 The equipment was rudimentary, and coal was extracted using pickaxes.
 The fuel was transported by truck to the Gironcourt glassworks, with a production cost of 700 francs per ton.
 The surplus was sold at 850 francs per ton and shipped by rail from the local station.
 However, mining prospects were only expected to last for six more months.

 The Saint-Menge mine was reopened in May 1941 with a 100-meter-long inclined shaft to extract particularly hard, pyrite-rich coal from the Chanois area.
-The shaft was equipped with a winch, a loading hopper, and two drainage pumps (one as a backup) with a capacity of 12 m³/h.
+The shaft was equipped with a winch, a loading hopper, and two drainage pumps (one as a backup) with a capacity of 12 m^{3}/h.
 By February 1946, the Saint-Menge mine was producing only 2 tons per day, as it was still in the exploration phase.